sublee/energy/docs/index.rst

    $ eash_install energy

-You can implement energy system using just :class:`Energy` object.
-It needs to be set maximum energy and recovery interval in seconds:
+What you need to implement energy system is only :class:`Energy` object.
+Maximum energy and recovery interval have to be set in seconds before use:

 ::

    from energy import Energy
    energy = Energy(max=10, recovery_interval=300)

-The example :class:`Energy` object has 10 as maximum and will recover in every 5 minutes.
-When a player does some action that needs to consume energy just call :meth:`Energy.use` method:
+The example :class:`Energy` object has 10 of maximum and will recover in every 5 minutes.
+When a player performs a action that requires energy just call :meth:`Energy.use` method:

 .. sourcecode:: pycon